 Last but not least, we will mention another strong influence on Patti Smith: legendary songwriter Bob Dylan.
 They have a well-documented friendly relationship.
 Another big influence would be John Cale, from The Velvet Underground, who worked on Horses with Patti.

-Without going any deeper in Patti Smith’s literary influences, we will just list a few of these: She loves Arthur Rimbaud’s surrealist poetry and she is also a fan of beat generation author William S. Burroughs, who approached themes regarding sexuality in his books. another inspiration is bohemian writer Charles Baudelaire.
+Without going any deeper into Patti Smith’s literary influences, we will just list a few of these: She loves Arthur Rimbaud’s surrealist poetry and she is also a fan of beat generation author William S. Burroughs, who approached themes regarding sexuality in his books. another inspiration is bohemian writer Charles Baudelaire.

 Which artists are influenced by Patti Smith?

 Why is Patti Smith so influential?
 Her great live performances, as well as her unique singing style and approach to lyric writing, are some of the key elements.
+Patti Smith has influenced many musicians that came after her, such as The Smiths, Sonic Youth, Lorde, R.E.M, to cite a few.

 New Zealand singer Lorde’s vocal style has been highly influenced by Patti Smith, as both of them have great singing abilities and expressive ways of vocalization, that usually move away from traditional pop and rock singing.
 In an interview, Lorde said: “There is no better musical idol for young girls than Patti Smith”.
-Patti Smith not only contributed to a change in the music industry and the female role in music, but also started writing lyrics with new gender themes regarding masculinity and feminity.
+Patti Smith not only contributed to a change in the music industry and the female role in music but also started writing lyrics with new gender themes regarding masculinity and feminity.

 P. J. Harvey

 R.E.M’s singer Michael Stipe has been heavily influenced by Patti Smith.
 R.E.M. has shared the stage with Patti many times.
-She is not only their musical inspiration, but also Stype noted that her poetry and approach to sexuality and gender roles had a great impact on him.
+She is not only their musical inspiration, but also Stipe noted that her poetry and approach to sexuality and gender roles had a great impact on him.
 It is also worth mentioning that Patti Smith collaborated with R.E,M. on the band’s single E-Bow the Letter.

 Regarding The Smiths, it is known that Morrissey and Johnny Marr met at a Patti Smith concert.
 Also, their track The Hand That Rocks the Cradle is based on Patti Smith’s song Kimberly, included in her first album Horses.
 Moz lists Patti Smith’s version of Hey Joe as one of his favorite songs, and Marr mentioned that the song Dancing Barefoot inspired him to work on his solo album, Call the Comet.